namashin/gin-market/README.md

     go mod tidy
     ```

-3. Start the server:
+3. Use Docker Compose to start the application:

     ```bash
+    docker-compose up -d
+    ```

+    This command will start the application in the background.

+4. Start the server:

+    ```bash
     go run main.go
     ```

-    Your server should now be up and running at [http://localhost:8080](http://localhost:8080).
+    Your Gin WEB server should now be up and running at [http://localhost:8080](http://localhost:8080).

 ## Usage